 - Conference Committee increased the MAICEI line item by $4M when comparing to FY22 GAA.

 - Conference Committee also recommended an increase to the State Universities and Community College Funding Formulas to 3% of state funding.

 - Conference Committee level funded PIF.
 Conference Committee kept all prior appropriation continued and “summer months” spending language for all accounts that had it in FY22 GAA.

 - Level funding was recommended for NEBHE, STEM Starter, the Colleges Health & Welfare Fund, PACE, PIF, Community College Workforce Grants, and Bridges to College (eliminated $50k earmark).

-The final budget, also known as the General Appropriations Act (GAA), went into effect on July 1, 2021 when the 2022 Fiscal Year began.
-The FY23 budget process for the Department of Higher Education, community colleges, state universities, and UMass system will resume again in December 2021, when the Massachusetts Board of Higher Education issues its funding recommendations to the Executive Office of Education.
+The final budget, also known as the General Appropriations Act (GAA), went into effect on July 1, 2022 when the 2023 Fiscal Year began.
+The FY23 budget process for the Department of Higher Education, community colleges, state universities, and UMass system will resume again in December 2022, when the Massachusetts Board of Higher Education issues its funding recommendations to the Executive Office of Education.